OmarKadryDhb/OmarKadryDhb/README.md

-### Hi there 👋 , I'm Omar Kadry Dahab , I'm a Front-end Developer
+### Hi there 👋 , I'm Omar Kadry Dahab , I'm a Full-stack Developer
 - 🌱 I’m currently learning Back-end
 <!--
 **OmarKadryDhb/OmarKadryDhb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.